 Applying for a premises licence

-If you would like to apply for a premises licence:
+If you would like to apply for a premises licence fill in the premises licence application form (DOC/80KB/24 pages).

-3) You will need to submit a scaled plan of your premises.
-You can view our guidelines on the submission of a premises licence plan (PDF/17KB/1 page).
+A scaled plan of your premises will need to be submitted along with your application, you can view our guidelines on the submission of a premises licence plan (PDF/27KB/1 page).

-4) You will also need to fill in a consent form confirming the consent of an individual to being specified as a premises supervisor (DOC/40KB/2 pages).
-Every premises that sells or supplies alcohol (except for qualifying clubs) must have a designated premises supervisor who is responsible for its day to day running.
-This person must also have a personal licence authorising the sale of alcohol.
+Every premises that sells or supplies alcohol (except for qualifying clubs) must have a designated premises supervisor who is responsible for its day to day running, this person must hold a personal licence authorising the sale of alcohol, you are required to fill in a consent form confirming the consent of an individual to being specified as a premises supervisor (DOC/40KB/2 pages).

-5) You should also include a fee.
-The government sets this fee which is based on the non domestic rateable value of your premises.
-You can find this out by looking at your annual bill.
+A fee should be sent with your application, the government sets these fees based on the non domestic rateable value of your premises.
+You can find this out by looking at your annual bill or by contacting Business Rates.

-6) The documents and the fee should be returned to the licensing group.
+Your application, fee and any other relevant documents should be returned to the licensing group.

-7) When making an application for grant/variation, you should send a copy to the responsible authorities (DOC/267KB/1 page), this now includes sending a copy of the application form to the Home Office (Immigration Enforcement) Alcohol Licensing Team, Lunar House, 40 Wellesley Road, Croydon, CR9 2BY or alternatively via email to Alcohol@homeoffice.gsi.gov.uk.
+This now includes sending a copy of the application form to the Home Office (Immigration Enforcement) Alcohol Licensing Team, Lunar House, 40 Wellesley Road, Croydon, CR9 2BY or alternatively email: Alcohol@homeoffice.gsi.gov.uk

-8) You must display a notice of the application on your premises for a period of 28 consecutive days.
-You may want to refer to our guidance on arrangements for advertising notices of application (PDF/12KB/1 page).
+You must display a notice of the application on your premises for a period of 28 consecutive days.
+You may want to refer to our guidance on arrangements for advertising notices of application (PDF/25KB/1 page).

 This notice must be printed on white paper: Notice of application for minor variation to a premises licence/club premises certificate (PDF/23KB/1 page)

-9) You must also put a notice in the local newspaper using this template for completing your newspaper notice (PDF/22KB/2 pages)
+You are also required to put a notice in the local newspaper, template for completing your newspaper notice (PDF/22KB/2 pages)

 Additional information and guidance notes